 - Grow your own food – Start your own garden at home.
 Even a tiny yard can have a small vegetable garden.
 You can create a few raised garden boxes or plant seedlings in large pots.
 Not only will this result in fewer trips to the shops, but you’ll also be able to pick what you need when you need it.
 If you have enough space in your garden install a polytunnel or fruit cage.
 Once they are set up you can grow an endless supply of fresh fruit and vegetables for your family.

 - Composting food waste – Keep a small container in your kitchen for food scraps and peelings.
 If you’re wondering how to recycle food waste at home, this is it.
 Any fruit or vegetable scraps can be added to a pile or in a bin.
 Once it all decomposes it makes a great organic fertilizer for your garden.
+When it comes to your food and drink, look out for products which come packaged in compostable materials, such as these from fair trade pioneers, Traidcraft.

 - Plan Weekly Menus – Household food waste solutions can be as simple as planning your meals in advance and making one trip per week.
 The idea is to only purchase the ingredients you will need to prepare these meals.
 Before you head out, see what you have left in the pantry and fridge and incorporate those ingredients into the menu first.
 It’s okay to throw in a few snacks and fruit, but don’t avoid over shopping as you’ll only end up adding to the problem when the food is not eaten.